flaviostutz/docker-manifest/README.md

 # docker-manifest
-This is a summary of best practices that we've been using when creating and operating Docker containers
+This is a summary of best practices that we've been using when creating and operating Docker containers.
+Highly inspired on https://12factor.net/

 ### One Role per Container